-This paperback text is in its seventh edition, although I originally reviewed the sixth edition.
+This Wheelock's Latin text is in its seventh edition, although I originally reviewed the sixth edition.
 A few years ago, I received a few rave recommendations for this Latin text that prompted me to review it.
 This text probably has not been too well known among homeschoolers because it is written for college and adult students and only covers a little more than does a typical first year high school Latin course with no subsequent volumes.
 (It should be easy enough to switch to another traditional Latin program to continue on from Wheelock.)

 While it covers five noun declensions and four conjugations as does Wilson's Latin Grammar, it is far more comprehensive in treatment with copious explanations, practice exercises, translations, and word etymologies.
 (An answer key is in the back of the book.)
 It is probably more comparable to Jenney Latin in scope, but it is much less expensive than Jenney.
 The price makes this a very appealing option.